Visit to Kathmandu, Nepal – February 2011

 In 1997 Maulana Syed Tilmeez Hasan Saheb was sent to Kathmandu by an Islamic Organisation.
 Maulana Saheb stayed for three years until 2000 and it was during this time that some Tablighi activities took place and religious awareness was created among our people.
 However, the Maulana Saheb had to leave Kathmandu in 2000 mainly for two reasons:

 1. To pursue further Islamic Education

 2. Lack of appropriate financial support

 In July 2010 Maulana Saheb once again returned upon the insistence of same Organisation.
 This time he was specifically told to concentrate more on the Sunnis.
-However, same old problems persist with little or no attention from the sponsor.
+However, the same old problems persist with little or no attention from the sponsor.